 - iii.
-As with HW#1, uppercase the message before sending it back. - iv.
-Also, as with HW#1, close the server and client once the message "bye" is sent - v.
-You can use sendto() to send a response. client_addr will already be set from the incoming recvfrom() call.
+You can use sendto() to send a response. client_addr will already be set from the incoming recvfrom() call. - iv.
+As with HW#1, uppercase the message before sending it back. - v.
+Also, as with HW#1, close the server and client once the message "bye" is sent n = sendto(socket_fd, buffer, strlen(buffer),0, (struct sockaddr )&client_addr, client_len);